 Inter-Professional Learning – breaking down barriers between health care professionals

-The School of Nursing and Midwifery is spearheading a program to develop Inter-Professional Learning (IPL) within the Faculty of Health Science in the area of aging.
+The School of Nursing and Midwifery is spearheading a program to develop Inter-Professional Learning (IPL) within the Faculty of Health in the area of ageing.
 This reflects a number of imperatives including the recommendations of the National Health Workforce Taskforce and Tasmania’s ‘Partners in Health’.